-Blogging for a business is very different from personal or media blogging.
+Blogging for a Business is very different from personal or media blogging.
 After all, the point of business blogging isn’t just to “put yourself out there” but to actually grow your business by drawing in new customers and retaining current customers.
 Because of this, inbound marketing blogging best practices are somewhat different than those for other types of blogging.
-Here are few inbound marketing blogging best practices we keep in mind at JZ Marketing and Communications:
+Here are few inbound marketing blogging best practices we keep in mind at JZMarketing:

 Leverage the Power of Compounding Blog Posts